wooshrow/course-python/alt_lectures/a_Computational_Thinking.md

-# Lecture 1: Computational Thinking
+# Module 1: Computational Thinking

+(a shorter version of 01)

 ## Computational Thinking